 If your creditor does not agree to the variation, you may complain to an external dispute resolution scheme.
 This will be either the Financial Ombudsman Service or the Credit and Investments Ombudsman.
 They will look into the details of your situation, talk with your creditor and try to work out an agreement between you and the creditor.
 Both ombudsmen cover business debts.

-You can read more about hardship variations at the Australian Securities and Investments Commission website.
+You can read more about hardship variations at the ASIC Money Smart website.

 If you have a business debt, you can still try to change your repayment plan with your creditor.
 A financial counsellor or legal service can help you do this.